 I have a guide about the best Procreate brushes to use for tracing that can be helpful if you’re looking for suggestions.

 As you can see, tracing in Procreate is pretty straightforward once you get the hang of it.
 That said, shouldn’t a program like Procreate be able to do this automatically?

 Can Procreate Auto Trace?

 Procreate does not have an auto trace feature and cannot complete tracing work for you.
-In order to trace objects and images in Procreate, it needs to be done manually with your stylus and chosen Procreate brush.
+In order to trace objects and images in Procreate, it needs to be done manually with your stylus.

 Even though Procreate has a lot of amazing features, sadly, auto tracing is not one of them.